 - Moderate nothing at all, removing only content as required by law.

 I don’t believe that anyone can reasonably expect platforms like Twitter and Facebook to take the free speech option.
-Having demonstrated a desire to censor beyond what is required by law time and time again, they would more likely choose to double-down on censorship.
+These sites have already demonstrated a desire to censor beyond what is required by law time and time again.
 Large platforms like Twitter, Google, and Facebook know that their users want at least some moderation.
 Allowing their sites to become a total free speech free-for-all would provide a bad user experience for the average user, and drive their money-makers (including advertisers) away.

 Rather, Big Tech platforms are likely to double-down on moderation and censorship in a post-230 internet.
 Any content that could possibly put the site at risk would be removed with the goal of limiting liability.